-- 1. Distinguish mild, moderate and severe cases of OSA from normal results and upper airway resistance syndrome integrating add on to apnoea hypopnea index (AHI) parameters such as nocturnal hypoxic burden, or indices of Autonomic dysfunction, etc - 2.
+- 1. Distinguish mild, moderate and severe cases of OSA from normal results and upper airway resistance syndrome integrating additional biosignals to apnoea hypopnea index (AHI) parameters such as nocturnal hypoxic burden, or indices of autonomic dysfunction, etc - 2.
 Integrating the multicomponent grading system for OSA: the Baveno classification - 3.
 Lifestyle interventions including weight loss, exercise, smoking cessation, alcohol reduction, avoidance of night sedation and sensible sleep hygiene measures - 4.
 Role of ENT intervention - 5.
 Role and types of mandibular advancement splints and other oral devices - 6.
 Definition of positional sleep apnoea and the role of positional devices - 7.
-Indications for continuous positive airway pressure (CPAP) therapy - 8.
-Differences between fixed level CPAP, variable (automatic) CPAP (automatic positive airway pressure (APAP)), and bi-level positive pressure (BPAP) therapy
+Other non-CPAP therapies: muscles rehabilitation and pharmaceutical approaches - 8.
+Indications for continuous positive airway pressure (CPAP) therapy - 9.
+Differences between fixed level CPAP, variable (automatic) CPAP (automatic positive airway pressure

+(APAP)), and bi-level positive pressure (BPAP) therapy

-- 9. Identification of patients to refer for these interventions depending on local pathways - 10.
-CPAP-related side effects such as interface problems, airway drying and sleep disturbance - 11.
-Issues leading to poor adherence and how these may be addressed - 12.
-TECSA: identify OSA patients at high risk of developing TECSA, how to diagnose and treat - 13.
-Different ways of monitoring positive pressure therapy: clinic visits, data downloads from devices and telemonitoring - 14.
-Follow-up including assessment of the efficacy of therapy in controlling OSA and also the impact on comorbidities and health-related quality of life - 15.
-Importance of explaining the rationale and likely outcomes of treatment to patients and of providing advice about medico-legal aspects such as driving - 16.
+- 10. Identification of patients to refer for these interventions depending on local pathways - 11.
+CPAP-related side effects such as interface problems, airway drying and sleep disturbance - 12.
+Issues leading to poor adherence and how these may be addressed - 13.
+TECSA: identify OSA patients at high risk of developing TECSA, how to diagnose and treat - 14.
+Different ways of monitoring positive pressure therapy: clinic visits, data downloads from devices and telemonitoring - 15.
+Follow-up including assessment of the efficacy of therapy in controlling OSA and also the impact on comorbidities and health-related quality of life - 16.
+Importance of explaining the rationale and likely outcomes of treatment to patients and of providing advice about medico-legal aspects such as driving - 17.
 Awareness and importance of following local guidelines on the diagnosis and management of OSAHS